Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 We knew when designing our system initially that we wanted to focus largely on the non-functional requirements.
 These included the security of our system, the maintainability, the ease of use, and the reliability of our system as a whole.
 This relied in large part on testing our system in an integrated manner, which will be explored further below.
 However, we will first consider each of these "non-functional" requirements and how evaluating them during our sprints changed the design of our system.

 #### Security
+From the design stage (link) to the implementation stage, security was considered an intergral part of the system as a whole.
+Implementing the database class as abstract and private allowed for request validation before the persistent files were accessed, which seperates the

 #### Maintability
 While our team was a relatively small team, and could easily maintain our product if necessary, we wanted to develop it in a way that allowed it to be maintained by a larger team.
 This meant developing each part of our system to conform with our shared contract, to allow us to meet new requirements.
 Moreover, make the code in each part of our system as clear as possible to allow for quick changes.

+Code was implemented with modularity in mind, which allowed each device team to update their subsystem without breaking the entire codebase.

 #### Ease of Use